EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 ### Goals for step 1:
 * Import counts, annotation file, and sample metadata into a "phyloseq" object to begin exploring the microbiome and resistome
-* We'll learn some basic ways to start summarizing the microbiome and resistome
+* Begin calculating summary statistics for the microbiome and resistome
 * Prepare the phyloseq objects for creating exploratory graphs and performing statistical analyses in the later steps.

 ### Task